An experiment in heartbreak: PIE Demo Day 2020 moves to online, only

 Those who know me, know I don’t relish standing up in front of folks.
 They recognize that I have an overly aggressive reticence for taking to the spotlight.
 Or to being handed the microphone.
 They know I’d much rather be behind the scenes.
 Helping speakers find the right words.
 Or suggesting the appropriate image for a deck.
 Or working to find the turn of phrase or gimmick that helps a speaker more effectively connect with the audience.
 That’s where I thrive.
 Behind the curtain.
 Not in front of it.

 And as such, those folks are probably imagining that this cancelation has me breathing a sigh of relief.
-Or my face contorting into a familiar emoji like 😅or something.
+Or my face contorting into a familiar emoji like 😅 or something.
 Or feeling like I’ve had a weight removed from my shoulders.

 Admittedly, with any number of other events, this would be absolutely true.
 I’d be relieved.
 Calmed.
 Perhaps, even happy.
 But right now at this moment, I’m far from that.
 In fact, if I’m being honest, I’m currently sitting here trying to not ugly cry at the prospect of shuttering this live production for these folks I’ve come to know, appreciate, and cherish over the last few months.